puma13992/cinematography/README.md

 - **Movies page**

   - Here users can browse all the movies.
-  - Users can view movies, three in each column, with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
+  - Users can view movies, three in each column on desktop views, with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
   - Users can see how many comments a movie has or how many times it has been added to a wishlist.
   - If there are no movies, this is displayed to the users.